MinghuiChen43/awesome-deep-phenomena/README.md

 - One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers. [[paper]](https://arxiv.org/abs/1906.02773)
   - Ari S. Morcos, Haonan Yu, Michela Paganini, Yuandong Tian. *NeurIPS 2019*
   - Digest:  Perhaps surprisingly, we found that, within the natural images domain, winning ticket initializations generalized across a variety of datasets, including Fashion MNIST, SVHN, CIFAR-10/100, ImageNet, and Places365, often achieving performance close to that of winning tickets generated on the same dataset.

+- Deep ReLU Networks Have Surprisingly Few Activation Patterns. [[paper]](https://arxiv.org/abs/1906.00904)
+  - Boris Hanin, David Rolnick. *NeurIPS 2019*
+  - Digest: In this paper, we show that the average number of activation patterns for ReLU networks at initialization is bounded by the total number of neurons raised to the input dimension.
+We show empirically that this bound, which is independent of the depth, is tight both at initialization and during training, even on memorization tasks that should maximize the number of activation patterns.

 - Rethinking the Usage of Batch Normalization and Dropout in the Training of Deep Neural Networks. [[paper]](https://arxiv.org/abs/1905.05928)
   - Guangyong Chen, Pengfei Chen, Yujun Shi, Chang-Yu Hsieh, Benben Liao, Shengyu Zhang.